deggis/ca-tharsis/README.md

 	- For everything else, we create a numerical cost vector
 	- For all boolean variables, we assign a cost for being true
 	- This is the task we give to cpmpy: find solutions that 1) don't result in BLOCK, 2) minimize the cost vector.

+Additionally, we try to minimize the number of introduced variables to have easier time later in summarizing the report.

 Main ideas about the cost vector: